-OUALIFICATIONS FOR MAJOR ACADEMIC AWARDS
+QUALIFICATIONS FOR MAJOR ACADEMIC AWARDS

 In order for a senior to qualify for a major academic award (valedictorian, salutatorian, top 10 senior medal, archdiocesan summa scholars), the student must have been enrolled at St. Paul Catholic High School since the start of their sophomore year.
-The final GPA used to calculate these awards is the weighted GPA the student has earned by the end of the third academic quarter of their senior year.
+The final GPA used to calculate valedictorian, salutatorian and top 10 senior medals is the weighted GPA the student has earned by the end of the third academic quarter of their senior year.
+The final GPA used to calculate archdiocesan summa scholars is the weighted GPA the student has earned by the end of first semester.